MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/encryption/index.md

 Encrypting data at rest assumes the following:

-- You are storing data that is not meant for public consumption.
+- You're storing data that is not meant for public consumption.
 - Your workloads can accept the added latency cost of disk encryption.

 ### Data in use